When Rigidity Breaks

 Time elapsed: 0.0 — Inner tilt: — Outer tilt:

-Spin axis Inner disk (aligned) Transition region Outer disk (original tilt)
+Spin axis Inner disk (aligns — inside BP radius) Transition region Outer disk (holds original tilt)

-Inner rings align with spin axis; outer rings barely move.
-This is differential precession — the same mechanism from Layers 2–5.
+Inner rings align with the spin axis; outer rings hold their original tilt.
+This is differential precession — the same mechanism from Layers 2–5, with a steeper force profile.
+GR provides the r⁻³ force.
+F=ma provides the result.

 Layer 9: Energy Accounting — ½Iω² Is Meaningless for Non-Rigid Systems